novelyr/tau-learning/README.md

 ## Getting Started

--the first task is in chapter 2
+-The task is in the src folder, started from chapter2 package and so on